StevenThomi/eee3097s_project/README.md

 # eee3097s_project

-## Electrical and Computer Engineering Practical Design and Implementation course.
+## Electrical and Computer Engineering Practical Design and Implementation

 ## Aim:
 Using a small single-board computer, develop an IoT application to generate a temperature and humidity mapping of a wide geometrical location.